exercism/blog/posts/parallel-letter-frequency-unicode-matching-elixir.md

 ## Conclusion

-It turns out that matching non-English letters becomes pretty simple when you know about Unicode matching, and luckily for us it's a core feature in Elixir's `Regex` module.
-Prior to solving this Exercism problem I barely knew about this feature, but I would now consider it an indispensable part of my Elixir toolbox.
+It turns out that matching non-English letters becomes pretty simple when you know about Unicode matching, and luckily for us, it's a core feature in Elixir's `Regex` module.
+Before solving this Exercism problem I barely knew about this feature, but I would now consider it an indispensable part of my Elixir toolbox.

-You could use this new tool in a number of ways, and a few that spring to my mind are more robust validation of passwords and usernames, or even for determining whether an input string is a valid currency string without needing to manually list [all possible currency symbols](https://www.compart.com/en/unicode/category/Sc):
+You could use this new tool in many ways, and a few that spring to my mind are more robust validation of passwords and usernames, or even for determining whether an input string is a valid currency string without needing to manually list [all possible currency symbols](https://www.compart.com/en/unicode/category/Sc):

 ```elixir
 iex> currency_string_regex = ~r/\p{Sc}\d+\.\d{2}/u